Coloplast A/S – Annual report – 30 September 2020

 Since 2011, Coloplast, along with a number of other major manufacturers, has been named as a defendant in individual lawsuits in various federal and state courts around the United States alleging injury resulting from use of transvaginal surgical mesh products designed to treat pelvic organ prolapse and stress urinary incontinence.
 A multidistrict litigation (MDL) was formed in 2012 in the Southern District of West Virginia to consolidate federal court cases in which Coloplast is the first named defendant.

 Against this background, Coloplast has from the start reached settlements with groups of law firms.
-In June 2017, Judge Joseph Goodwin issued a court order stating that plaintiffs may no longer direct claims against Coloplast in the ongoing MDL.
-The court order is a further step towards closure and full resolution of the MDL.
+In 2017, Judge Joseph Goodwin issued a court order stating that plaintiffs may no longer direct claims against Coloplast in the ongoing MDL and in 2019 the remaining cases were remanded to the relevant Courts.

-The total amount recognised since the 2013/14 financial year for expected costs of litigation in the USA amounts to DKK 5.25bn including legal costs (before insurance cover of DKK 0.5bn).
+The total amount recognised since the 2013/14 financial year for expected costs of litigation in the USA amounts to DKK 5.65 billion including legal costs (before insurance cover of DKK 0.5 billion).

-The remaining provision made for legal claims at 30 September 2018 amounted to DKK 0.2bn (30 September 2017: DKK 0.4bn) plus DKK 0.3bn recognised under other debt (30 September 2017: DKK 1.2bn).
+The remaining provision made for legal claims amounted to DKK 0.3 billion at 30 September 2020 (DKK 0.5 billion at 30 September 2019) plus DKK 0.1 billion recognised under other debt (DKK 0.1 billion at 30 September 2019).
 Liabilities are classified as other debt when agreements are reached with the plaintiffs’ legal counsel and amounts and timing become known.

 With reference to the prejudicial exemption in IAS 37, Coloplast will not disclose any further information about the assumptions for the provision, including any details about current and the expected number of lawsuits and settled claims.